JerTrest/Side_Projects/README.md

 # Summer2020Projects
-Projects I have done when I was bored during the summer of 2020 (obviously).
+Personal projects I made in the Summer of 2020.